 Project background

-The IKI Secretariat of Zukunft – Umwelt – Gesellschaft (ZUG) gGmbH has commissioned Arepo to conduct an interim evaluation of the IKI projects „Sino-German Cooperation on Climate Change – Climate Partnership Project” and “Sino-German Cooperation on Climate Change – NDC Implementation”, which are currently being implemented by project consortia under the leadership of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
-Both projects aim at the impact level of contributing to ambitious GHG reduction and long-term decarbonisation in the Chinese economy, which will positively impact the implementation of the Paris Agreement due to China’s global relevance.
-On the outcome level, they aim at strengthening the MEE to effectively design and implement climate policy within the framework of the NDC and the 14th Five-Year Plan (FYP) to achieve China’s NDC targets for 2030 earlier than planned and the ambitious continuation of NDC implementation in the 15th FYP.
-Both pursue these joint impacts and outcomes based on different project outputs: The first focuses on environmental and climate dialogues, trilateral cooperation, and climate finance, and the second focuses on governance, mitigation, adaptation, and climate finance.
+The IKI Secretariat of Zukunft – Umwelt – Gesellschaft (ZUG) gGmbH commissioned Arepo to conduct an interim evaluation of the IKI projects “Sino-German Cooperation on Climate Change – Climate Partnership Project” and “Sino-German Cooperation on Climate Change – NDC Implementation”, which were implemented by project consortia under the leadership of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
+Both projects aimed at the impact level of contributing to ambitious GHG reduction and long-term decarbonisation in the Chinese economy, which positively impacted the implementation of the Paris Agreement due to China’s global relevance.
+On the outcome level, they aimed at strengthening the MEE to effectively design and implement climate policy within the framework of the NDC and the 14th Five-Year Plan (FYP) in order to achieve China’s NDC targets for 2030 earlier than planned and to define the ambitious continuation of NDC implementation in the 15th FYP.
+Both pursued these joint impacts and outcomes based on different project outputs: the first focused on environmental and climate dialogues, trilateral cooperation, and climate finance, and the second focused on governance, mitigation, adaptation, and climate finance.

 Tasks

 A significant part of this evaluation involved field research in China.
-Arepo evaluates the projects using the criteria derived from the OECD-DAC criteria, which relate to the thematic areas of relevance, planning, governance and coherence, effectiveness, and transformative impact and sustainability.
-Evaluation criteria on safeguards, IKI standard indicators, and project-specific learning questions complement them.
+Arepo evaluated the projects using the criteria derived from the OECD-DAC criteria, which related to the thematic areas of relevance, planning, governance and coherence, effectiveness, and transformative impact and sustainability.
+These criteria were complemented by evaluation criteria on safeguards, IKI standard indicators, and project-specific learning questions.

-Interim evaluations offer the opportunity to review project progress already during the project and to formulate conclusions and recommendations for their readjustment of activities and, if necessary, focus.
-Furthermore, lessons learned and recommendations for comparable projects can be derived.
+The interim evaluations offered the opportunity to review project progress already during the project and to formulate conclusions and recommendations for the readjustment of activities and, if necessary, focus.
+Furthermore, lessons learned and recommendations for comparable projects were derived.